eshitasangani/monte-carlo-xcel/README.md

  Use HLS to accelerate a Monte Carlo algorithm for an options pricing model.

- Collaborators - Angela, Andrew, Eshita, Evan
+ Collaborators - Angela Cui, Andrew Cheng, Eshita Sangani, Evan Williams